Posted: 12/6/2012 December 6th, 2012

 Were you afraid or nervous before you went on your trip?
 I was terrified.

-Olivia: Planning a world trip is very overwhelming and it’s hard to anticipate issues that you may face and prepare for them in advance.
-Reading your experiences and “traveling” with him provides a bit of reassurance that things will work out, even if they don’t always work out exactly as you planned.
+Planning a world trip is very overwhelming, and it’s hard to anticipate issues that you may face and prepare for them in advance.
+Reading your experiences and “traveling” with you provides a bit of reassurance that things will work out — even if they don’t always work out exactly as you planned.

 How did my site help you with your trip?

 Manny: When we decided to do a world trip we weren’t sure what to do with our stuff.
 Should we keep it?
 Store it?
 What about our house?
-A reality check came when we read your article on “How to Save Money for your World Trip”.
-So to save money, not be stressed and really live out our world experience, we sold our stuff including our house and car and took off.
+A reality check came when we read your article on “saving money for your travels.”

 You saved a lot of money for your trip.
 How did you do it?